DeNic0la/M151-Movie-Database/README.md

 ## Getting Started

+### General Note
+We use a MySQL database on Docker.
+This is the only way we tested it.
+There is a [Init.sql File](init.sql) File, this is the SQL-Code to set up the Database for the Application to run with.

 ### Pull Requests
 Dont Push into Master, it will not work.
 Make a Pull-Request to keep the Code Clean.